 I like to use a no heat method for this hand cream, it still comes out great with a lot less work.
 Plus, I love the creamy texture and how it melts like butter onto the skin.

 Jasmine Oil (Jasminum grandiflorum)

 Jasmine oil calms the nervous system and releases stress and tension.
-Emotionally it can promote self confidence and diminish fears.
-Jasmine is a costly oil due to the large amount of flowers required with minimal yield.
+Emotionally it can promote self-confidence and diminish fears.
+Jasmine is a costly oil due to the large number of flowers required with minimal yield.
 Jasmine absolute is usually easier to purchase than jasmine essential oil.
-In this recipe I used the absolute but you can use either.
+In this recipe, I used the absolute but you can use either.

 Absolutes are obtained through solvent extraction, a solvent (a chemical or alcohol) is combined with plant material.
 Edens Garden describes it as "The solvent attracts the oil from the plant material, and the solvent and oil are then separated."

 Shea butter is the natural fat extracted from the nut of the African Shea Tree.
 This thick and creamy butter makes an excellent moisturizer.
 It's perfect for dehydrated skin, especially to soften rough hands, heels, elbow, and knees.
 Frequently used in body butters, lotions, creams, and other natural skincare products.
 Read more about shea butter here.

 Rosehip Seed Oil

 Rosehip oil is extracted from the hips (fruit) of rose bushes.
 This valuable oil has a high antioxidant content which can revitalize skin, keeping it healthy and young.
 It's also incredible for stretch marks, sun damage, scars, and hyperpigmentations.
 Frequently used in anti-aging blends and skin care blends to moisturize, tone, and condition skin.
 Read more about rosehip oil here.